 Learn more about the top DevOps tools in this DevOps tutorial.

-The DevOps Tools Periodic Table is a one-stop shop for all the top brands of DevOps tools to showcase their innovations.
+The Periodic Table of DevOps tools is a one-stop shop for all the top brands of DevOps tools to showcase their innovations.
 XebiaLabs released the first version of the DevOps Periodic Table V1 in July 2015.
 The DevOps Periodic Table has received praise and good reviews from IT professionals since its initial release.
-The latest version of the periodic table is V4.2.
+The latest version of the DevOps periodic table is V4.2.

 Preparing for a Job Interview?
 Check out our blog on Top DevOps Interview Questions and Answers!